 Asset-based community development focuses on the assets of a community and building upon them.
 Christian Community Development and Asset-Based Community Development, when used together, can have extremely positive results.
 Every community has assets, but they are often neglected.
 Asset-Based Community Development (ABCD) identifies all of the assets in the community that helps the community see its many positive characteristics.
 It is through these assets that people develop their community.

-The church has not been involved in developing its communities.
 Often, the communities across the country see the church as an unfriendly neighbor.
 Many churches are open only on Sunday mornings and Wednesday nights.
 Communities across our nation believe the church should be connected to the needs of the people around them.
 Because of this, grassroots organizations have started to love their neighbors and their neighborhood.
 The Center for Community Development works with churches, schools and community organizations to take action towards the development of its community.